-- Eric Thompson, K.H.
-Nelson College Professor, professor of economics and director of the Bureau of Business Research, was interviewed for a Nov.
+- Eric Thompson, department chair, K.H.
+Nelson College Professor of Economics and director of Bureau of Business Research, was interviewed for a Nov.
 20 Wall Street Journal article on Nebraska’s unemployment rate falling to 1.9% in October — the lowest rate for any state since data collection began in 1976.
 Read the article viewable with a subscription.

 - Thompson was interviewed for a Dec.
 3 Flatwater Free Press article on the "Great Resignation."
 Thompson said the current exodus of workers, an “aftershock of the recession,” is reminiscent of the financial crisis of 2008, when the labor market shrunk by 1.7% and never fully bounced back.
 Read the Flatwater Free Press article.